mezohe/gentufa/README.md

 ### Requirements

-For generating a PEG.js grammar engine from its PEG grammar file, as well as for running the IRC bot interfaces, you need to have Node.js installed on your machine.
+For generating a PEG.js grammar engine from its PEG grammar file, you need to have Node.js installed on your machine.
 [PEG.js itself](https://github.com/pegjs/pegjs) (slightly modified to work around our own bugs) is already included in this repo.

 ### Building a parser